-A core aim of the network is to support early career researchers who work on areas of Korean language and society, in fields such as sociolinguistics, linguistic anthropology, applied linguistics, or related disciplines.
-Because field-based research has been affected by the pandemic, this funding will allow junior researchers to resume or undertake research that has been delayed.
+A core aim of the network was to support early career researchers who work on areas of Korean language and society, in fields such as sociolinguistics, linguistic anthropology, applied linguistics, or related disciplines.
+Because field-based research was affected by the pandemic, this funding allowed junior researchers to resume or undertake research that was delayed.
 The category 'early career researchers' includes academic researchers at the Master's, PhD, or Post-doctoral levels, as well as those in non-permanent jobs who are within five years of a PhD.

 The network has funded the following projects for early career researchers

 'This funding will allow me conduct field research in Korea.
 The empirical work includes observations of interactions between native speakers of Korean to discover patterns in their production.
 I find evidence about how the communicative behaviour of participants is affected by assumptions about interlocutors.
 In particular, the empirical work focuses on how Korean speakers predict their hearers' cultural identity and apply their assumptions to the way of their speaking.
 Korean language provides insight to explore inference in speech production as it is highly contextual.
 For example, in terms of grammar, Korean may require high inferential ability as it allows to make sentences without indicating subject or object.
 Also, in the cultural perspective, there is nunch’i which is a concept of tact to read other people's minds.
 These interesting characteristics of Korean will help understanding about how speakers' inferences about hearers' cultural identities affect their speech.'